devtron-labs/devtron/docs/user-guide/global-configurations/chart-repo.md

 # Chart Repository

-The Global configuration provides a feature of `chart repository` in which you can add your chart repository here.
+This feature allows you to add more chart repositories to Devtron.
+Once added they will be available in the Discover section of the Chart Store.

 ## Add Chart Repository

-Select the Chart Repository section of global configuration and click on `Add Repository` to add new chart, which provide three inputs as below.
+Select the Chart Repository section of global configuration and click on `Add Repository` button at the top of the Chart Repository Section to add new chart, you need to provide three inputs as below.

 1. Name
 2. URL